2001 Gambian presidential election

 Presidential elections were held in the Gambia on 18 October 2001.
-The result was a victory for the incumbent Yahya Jammeh, who received just over 50% of the vote.
+The result was a victory for the incumbent Yahya Jammeh, who received 53% of the vote.

 The elections were marred by irregularities and repression of the opposition; Pre-election violence resulted in the death of an unarmed opposition supporter who was shot by a police officer, and several injuries.
 The government also expelled a British diplomat who had attended an opposition rally.